XPSProtocol/Xpose-Protocol/README.md

-# XPS Token Contract
+# XposeProtocol Contract

-The XPS token is a BEP20 token.
+The XP token is a BEP20 token.
 The token will have a fixed supply and each token is divisible up to fixed decimal places.

 The contract used some of libraries and interfaces of openzeppelin.